 On October 24, 2023 (the "Closing Date"), pursuant to the Incremental Amendment Agreement to the Credit Agreement (as defined in Note 19 above), Ciena incurred a new senior secured revolving credit facility of \$300.0 million (the "Revolving Credit Facility"), which replaced the ABL Credit Facility.
 Ciena has the option to increase the total revolving commitments under the Revolving Credit Facility to \$450.0 million, subject to certain conditions, including obtaining commitments from one or more lenders.
 The Credit Agreement provides that \$200.0 million of the Revolving Credit Facility is available for issuances of letters of credit and allows for swingline loans in an amount not to exceed \$50.0 million.
 On or about the Closing Date, Ciena transferred to the Revolving Credit Facility certain outstanding letters of credit initially issued under the ABL Credit Facility with an undrawn amount of approximately \$65.1 million.
-There were no borrowings outstanding under the ABL Credit Facility as of the Closing Date.
-Ciena expects to use the Revolving Credit Facility to support the issuance of letters of credit that arise in the ordinary course of its business and for general corporate purposes.
+There were no borrowings outstanding under the ABL Credit Facility to support the issuance of letters of credit that arise in the ordinary course of its business and for general corporate purposes.